 Today Monrovia Farm rents an additional 600 acres of cropland to grow small grains and hay, but the primary focus is raising Black Angus and Black Angus Cross beef cattle on the farmstead.
 Shirley, Cathy, and Andy purchase locally raised feeder calves from the livestock market, graze them on the grass pastures of Monrovia Farm, and finish them on homegrown alfalfa hay, sileage, and small grains.
 Finished beef cattle from Monrovia Farm are sold at a premium at the livestock exchange for the local Kosher markets, butcher shops, and restaurants.

-Read customer feedback: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
+Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Visit the business's official website if available.
-Confirm Business Location: Use the provided Google map to verify the business location before planning a visit.
+Check Business Address: Double-check the business location using the Google map provided.

-Business Hours: Check the business's operating hours to make sure they are open when you call.
-Be aware of any holidays or special closures.
-Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Business Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Check for any holidays or days when the business might be closed.
+Other Contact Options: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to consult an accredited legal expert in privacy laws to ensure adherence and to protect your rights and interests.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Verify the Representative: Verify the identity of the person you are talking to.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to get advice from a certified privacy legal advisor to ensure conformity and to defend your rights and interests.
 You can find more information here by looking up a licensed lawyer specializing in privacy laws.

-Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Confirm Operational Hours: Make sure the business is open on your planned visit day, including any public holidays.

-Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Address Listing Errors: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Submit a report using the following form: Contact Us Form
+Reporting Legal Issues: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+You may also report the issue to local consumer protection agencies.
+Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Fill out this form to let us know: Contact Us Form